antonioreuter/companyAdmin/README.md

 As I mentioned before, in the **Requirements** section, we are using Swagger.
 A Java library that helps us to build an elegant documentation about our WEB Api.

-You can check it out more ont http://localhost:8080/swagger-ui.html There you can see a lot of examples about how to use the Web Api with a built in client.
+You can check it out more here: http://localhost:8080/swagger-ui.html There you can see a lot of examples about how to use the Web Api with a built in client.

 ## Online